lucidrains/coordinate-descent-attention/README.md

 - [x] let the network control sparsity k
 - [ ] ablate with topk attention, make sure it isn't because of hard attention
+- [ ] try coordinate descent with a few set sparsity levels for the hidden layer of the feedforward

 ## Citations